hassio-addons/addon-adguard-home/adguard/DOCS.md

 addon afterwards.
 Also to use DNS-over-HTTPS correctly please ensure to configure SSL on the addon as well as in Adguard itself.
 Also consider that the addon and Adguard cannot use the same port for SSL.

-## Bind localhost setting (Advanced Usage)

-This setting can be used if you have services that need to access the DNS port internally.
-A good example of that is the [Tailscale addon](https://github.com/hassio-addons/addon-tailscale).
-Once enabled, you can then make DNS queries using `dig example.org
-@tailscaleIp`.

-**Note**: _This is an example use case and no specific support will be given for Tailscale when using this addon_.

 ## Changelog & Releases